panosdaveas/interchain-gmp/readme.md

 npm build
 ```

-Run the devnet node in a separate terminal:
+Run the local devnet nodes:
 ```
 npm run start
 ```
 ## Open a new terminal window

+Export your private key again.

-Deploy our contract on devnet:
+Deploy your contract on devnet:
 ```
 npm run deploy local
 ```